Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 - string: for descriptions or storing text ( no string manipulation is provided and they are not supported in the majority of expression operations )
 - bool: boolean values true and false

+### String interpolation
+strings types have a special, easy to use, way to construct dynamic strings.

+interpolated string are defined by prefixing to the string definition the dollar sign `$""`;

+in an interpolated string you can define normal string text `$"hello world"` and you can defined interpolated values trough the curly brackets `$"hello {name}"`:
+- when interpolating a construct the `to_string()` function will be called.
+- when interpoalting a predefined type, formatting information can be attached trough a double dot notation `$"{<value>:<formatting>}"`

+the supported predefined type formatting are:
+- decimal:
+  - decimal precision
+  - zero padding
+- bool: has no formatting
+- string: has no formatting

 ## Supplied predefined types
 Supplied predefines types are user declared types ( or defaults if not declared ) that are automatically supplied to the consumer action, they are the following types: